drighart/WebTool/README.md

 ![Setup with WebTool](http://www.drdevelopment.org/static/images/paragraph.png)

-And after 5 minutes dragging and uploading images and entering content, you can show your website:
+And after 5 minutes dragging and uploading images and entering content, you can display your website in the browser:

 ![Setup with WebTool](http://www.drdevelopment.org/static/images/website.png)